Azasakhe/Netflix/FAQ.md

 This situation may indicate a network problem, Netflix say: _It typically indicates that your computer's DNS setting is not routing to Netflix properly._
 [Read the Netflix documentation](https://help.netflix.com/en/node/26493)

+### The error - Request blacklisted by key exchange service

+As far as we know in the case of android devices, may indicate compatibility problems with the device firmware (needs updating), or there is the possibility that the model of the android device in use is on the black list of devices not authorized by Netflix.

 ## Video